 Putting into practice — working software over comprehensive documentation

-Working software over comprehensive documentation is less abstract than the first concept.
-This is all about creating functional software first.
-Documentation, while important, is a secondary concern.
-The software drives the documentation, and not the other way around.
+Working software is more concrete than comprehensive documentation.
+The focus should be on creating functional software first, with documentation as a secondary concern.
+The software should drive the documentation, not the other way around.

 Agile team best practices for customer collaboration over contract negotiation